edinburgh-napier/SET09102/notes/unit2_processes/issues.md

 </details>

 <details class="blue-bar">
 <summary>4.
-Prioritize and Estimate the Subtasks</summary>
+Prioritise and Estimate the Subtasks</summary>
-<p>Once the issue is broken down, each subtask should be prioritized and estimated.
+<p>Once the issue is broken down, each subtask should be prioritised and estimated.
 Determine
 which tasks are essential or high priority and address them first.
 Estimating the time or effort needed for each subtask ensures realistic expectations for completion.
 </p>